Formasitchijoh/Formasitchijoh/README.md

-- 👋 Hi, I’m Formasit Chijoh
+- 👋 Hi, I’m Formasit Chijoh Fokunang, a tech enthusiast
 - 👀 I’m interested in Open source,Blockchain technology and Personal development
 - 🌱 I’m currently learning Mobile app development using JavaScript, React Native
 - 💞️ I’m looking to collaborate on any project I can learn from